Trajectory Forecasting through Low-Rank Adaptation of Discrete Latent Codes: Discussion and Conclusions

+\tit{Limitations.} The complexity of our model is linked to two factors: \begin{itemize} \item Two-step training procedure: although VQ-VAE offers benefits such as a learned prior, the training must be divided into two distinct stages, which increases the total time required to train the model. \item Inference time: the inference procedure described in Sec.~\ref{sec:multimodal} takes longer as the number $N$ of starting guesses increases.
+To obtain a trade-off between the accuracy of the ensemble of $K$ final generations and the computational time, the parameter $N$ has to be carefully adjusted. \end{itemize}

-We introduce a novel stochastic approach for trajectory prediction.
+\tit{Conclusion.} We propose a stochastic approach for trajectory prediction.
 It builds upon Vector Quantization to yield a predictive distribution that preserves both sampling fidelity and diversity.
-Our main contribution lies in the creation of a dynamic, instance-related codebook, allowing it to reflect past trajectory information.
+Our main contribution lies in a dynamic, instance-related codebook encompassing past trajectory information.
 Notably, contextual information is incorporated into the codebook through a low-rank update.
 We conduct several empirical studies to validate our approach, demonstrating its superior generative capabilities compared to both standard VQ-VAEs and existing methods.
 This leads to state-of-the-art results on three established benchmarks.